-In the culinary world, professional chefs are masters with their knives, using swift, careful and precise techniques to create uniform slices of carrots, onions, and even meat deftly, and with ease.
-In healthcare today, slicing and dicing data can be done in many ways – ways that are meaningful to your practice – with powerful analytics as your master tool.
+In the culinary world, professional chefs are masters with their knives, using swift, careful and precise techniques to create uniform slices of carrots, onions, and even meat.
+In healthcare today, slicing and dicing data can be done in many ways – ways that are meaningful to your organization – with powerful analytics as your master tool.

 When it comes to working with payers and negotiating new risk-based and value-based care contracts, drilling deep down into claims and looking at your data across care delivery points, departments and facilities is critically important.